Manali Himachal Pradesh, India Travel Guide

 Visa fees vary by nationality and visa type.
 Payment occurs online during the e-Visa application or at the consulate or embassy for regular visas.
 No separate "entry fee" at immigration.
 Upon arrival at designated airports or seaports, present your passport and e-Visa printout (if applicable) for immigration clearance.
 Authorities collect biometrics.

-All vehicles and visitors, excluding local residents, need a Rohtang Pass Permit.
-Obtain this permit online through the Himachal Pradesh Tourism Development Corporation (HPTDC) website or authorized agents.
+All automobiles and visitors, excluding local residents, need a Rohtang Pass Permit.
+Obtain this permit online through the Himachal Pradesh Tourism Development Corporation (HPTDC) site or authorized agents.
 The number of permits issued daily is limited.
-An Inner Line Permit (ILP) for travel beyond Kaza in Spiti Valley or remote parts of Kinnaur, especially for foreign nationals.
-District authorities manage this permit for specific travel routes.
+An Inner Line Permit (ILP) for travel beyond Kaza in Spiti A dale or remote parts of Kinnaur, especially for foreign nationals.
+District authorities manage this permit for specific routes for travel.

 Landslides and road blockages during monsoons.